MVrachev/oss-eu-2022-tutorial-mv/README.md

 the version you are going to use. **This is important for reproducibility reasons.**
 9. Add a short explanation to your README and if you haven't yet commit your changes.

+### Upload the project to Test PyPI

+At this stage you are going to build your python project and upload it to Test PyPI.
+Here are the steps you should follow at this stage of the tutorial:
+1. Add a `requirements.txt` file containing the requirements needed to build and upload our project (you can see its content in the commit containing that change).
+2. Install the dependencies from `requirements.txt` with `pip install -r requirements.txt`
+3. Generate distribution archives by building your project with `python3 -m build` It's possible that it will require you to install `virtualenv`.
+4. Add the `dist` directory to `.gitignore`.
+5. Create an account on [Test PyPI](https://test.pypi.org/).
+6. Upload your project to Test PyPI with `python3 -m twine upload --repository testpypi dist/*`
+7. You can verify that your project was indeed uploaded to Test PyPI by looking into your profile and you can also install it with the command `python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps <PROJECT_NAME>`.